|

 scribe Scott Burnside, I can tell you after watching a pre-release copy of

 the movie in the newsroom yesterday that the assertion is largely true.
+Sellers tries his best to capture the

 essence of Bernardo and Homolka and often goes to extremes to make scenes